 - Thursday 9 December: GIS - DIGITENS joint meeting

 Introduction of new GIS partners ; Progress report on 2021 activities ; Activities scheduled in 2022 ; Validation of new scientific programme for 2022-25: themes and projects ; Update on DIGITENS secondment plan & presentation of GIS and DIGITENS respective budgets

 - Friday 10 December: DIGIT.EN.S Collaborative Writing Workshop

 - April 2021

 The website of the digital encyclopedia DIGIT.EN.S is now online: www.digitens.org

 - 11 December 2020 - Annual GIS Meeting

-Presentation of the new DIGIT.EN.S platform, designed and developed by Blue2i, a commnication and digital agency.
+Presentation of the new project for our DIGIT.EN.S platform, designed and developed by Blue2i, a commnication and digital agency.